TonicAI/tonic_validate/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Telemetry
 Tonic Validate collects minimal telemetry to help us figure out what users want and how they're using the product.
-We do not use any existing telemetry framework and instead created our own privacy focused setup.
-Only the following information is tracked
+Only the following information is tracked regarding usage of the product.
+(Additional information is collected below, see details).

 * What metrics were used for a run
 * Number of questions in a run